ketanXpro/linux-infra-intern-assignment/README.md

 Markdown

-# Linux Infrastructure Intern Assignment
+# Linux Server Provisioning & Automation Lab

 ## Overview

-This project demonstrates Linux infrastructure provisioning, validation, maintenance automation, service management, and documentation using Ubuntu Server running in a local VirtualBox virtual machine.
+This project demonstrates automated Linux server provisioning, validation, maintenance automation, systemd service management, and basic security hardening using Ubuntu Server in a local VirtualBox environment.
+The project focuses on creating a reproducible deployment-ready server using Bash automation and Linux administration best practices.

-The assignment includes provisioning scripts, validation scripts, maintenance automation, systemd services, documentation, and evidence generated during testing.

 ---